mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

 ``fork`` should return a new node instance.
 This new instance can then be trained somewhere else (e.g. in a different process) with the usual ``train`` method.
-Afterwards one calls ``join`` on the original node, with the forked node as the argument.
-This is effectively the same as calling ``train`` directly on the original node.
+Afterwards one calls ``join`` on the original node, with the forked node as the argument (or the other way round).
+This is supposed to be equivalent to calling ``train`` directly on the original node.

 When writing your own parallel node extension you should only overwrite the ``_fork`` and ``_join`` methods, which are automatically called by ``fork`` and